Dr Julie WeedsLecturer in Data Science, FHEA

 * Fellow of the Higher Education Academy, 2017 -

 My research interests lie generally in the field of Statistical Natural Language Processing and machine learning.
 My doctorate was on measures and applications of lexical distributional similarity.
 From 2003 to 2005 I worked on the use of ontologies in the area of natural language service composition.
 Between 2012 and 2015, I worked on DisCo, a joint research project, investigating formal and distributional models of compositional semantics, between the universities of Cambridge, Edinburgh, Oxford, Sussex and York.
 From 2015 to 2016 I was a part-time research fellow in the Sussex Humanities Lab, a new research centre for the digital humanities.
 I am now a lecturer in Data Science and long-standing member of the TAG lab.
 My specific interests are the evaluation of models for composing vector representations of meaning, distinguishing different semantic relations automatically and linguistic variation.
 I am also interested in the application of natural language processing and machine learning techniques to large datasets to discover meaningful insights.

 One Representation per Word - Does it Make Sense for Composition Thomas Kober, Julie Weeds, John Wilkie, Jeremy Reffin and David Weir.
-To appear in Proceedings of EACL Workshop on Sense, Concept and Entity Representations and their Applications, April 2017
+In Proceedings of EACL Workshop on Sense, Concept and Entity Representations and their Applications, Valencia, April 2017

 Improving Sparse Word Representations with Distributional Inference for Semantic Composition Thomas Kober, Julie Weeds, Jeremy Reffin and David Weir.
 In Proceedings of the International Conference on Empirical Methods for Natural Language Processing (EMNLP 2016).
 November 2016